13 Ways to Spend Your FSA Money

 See the government’s FSA website page for more information on what dental and other expenses can be covered using your FSA funds.

-10. Alcohol and Tobacco Cessation Products and Programs
+10. Alcohol, Drugs, and Tobacco Cessation Products and Programs

-You can also use your FSA to cover expenses for programs designed to help you stop smoking or quit drinking.
+You can also use your FSA to cover expenses for programs designed to help you overcome substance addictions.

 For example, you can use the money to pay for alcoholism treatment facility services, including meals for in-patient stays.

-And you can use the money to cover smoking cessation programs, although you can’t usually use the money for nicotine patches or nicotine gum unless your doctor prescribes them.
+Substance abuse programs and smoking cessation programs are covered, although you can’t usually use the money for nicotine patches or nicotine gum unless your doctor prescribes them.

 11. Vacation Supplies